 I think this is because A) MacMurray’s got the breed, but they’re just pumping out the eggs, not raising them up and selecting for egg color and B) word on the street is, over the years, Cuckoo Marans were crossed with Barred Rocks to improve their egg production.
 So, the breed produced more eggs, but the eggs had an occasionally lighter color.
 Don’t get me wrong, the eggs are still darker than, say, a Buff Orpington, but I’ve had RIR’s lay darker eggs.

 So…if you really want dark eggs right away, I recommend buying from a breeder, not one of the larger hatcheries.

-3. Barred Rocks and Cuckoo Marans have similar coloring, but the barring and coloring is really different, if you pay attention.
+3. Barred Rocks and Cuckoo Marans have similar coloring, but the barring and coloring are really different if you pay attention.
 There was one hen of the 25 who had coloring more similar to a Barred Rock than a Cuckoo Marans, which reinforced my supposition that there were Barred Rock genetics present.

 That hen’s name, by the way, is Chatty Kathy, because she used to make so much noise -cackling at me when I milked the goats.
 I think she was trying to say “I’m not a Marans.
 I’m not supposed to be here.”
 But, unlike Barred Rocks, she stopped laying her first moult and never started up again (I think that was two years ago).
 That’s an early retirement if I’ve ever seen one!
 She’s also mean to her fellow hens.
 She’s been on the list to cull, but Tree likes her, so she’s still part of the flock.
 For now.